Scholarships Available

 - Preference to students with a GPA of 3.0 or above

-Awarded to graduates of Kent City High School
+To be awarded to graduates of Kent City High School

 - Preference to students who have experienced a personal hardship